hyperfiddle/datomic-browser/README.md

 Economic goals:
 * find and develop a market, economic model, and global at-scale distribution strategy which is directly and immediately aligned with investing the proceeds into foundational programming abstractions, so that we can all benefit from better software, and build it less painfully

+> "If a system is to serve the creative spirit, it must be entirely comprehensible to a single individual.
+Human potential manifests itself in individuals." — Dan Ingalls, Design Principles behind Smalltalk

 ## Social media